JoshFung/nwhacks-2022/README.md

 # Discordfy
 ## nwHacks 2022 Submission by Josh Fung, Grace Lin, and Luca Festa
 `Discordfy` is a song guessing game built into a Discord bot, making use of songs from Spotify playlists.
-It is built in Python and makes use of a variety of APIs and tools such as `discord.py`, `spotipy`, and, `FFmpeg`.
+It is built in Python and makes use of a variety of APIs and tools such as `discord.py`, `spotDL`, and, `FFmpeg`.

 ## Function
 Given a Spotify playlist, `Discordfy` will pick 5 songs, playing a **five** second snippet for each